NelsonUrban/Oriontek-test/README.md

 ## how to use it

-- first you must the create the database, you can use this command in the layer DataAccess.
+- you must the create the database, you can use this command in the layer DataAccess.

  ````

     update-database customer

   ````

+  - you run the project